-a country with the law other countries.13 Collection of legal materials, the author uses a library technique.
+that refers to regulations, conceptual approaches related with legal principles, and a comparative approach by comparing the law of a country with the law other countries.
+Collection of legal materials, the author uses a library technique.
 Analysis on this article uses a description technique on primary legal materials and secondary data that have been collected are then associated with theory and legal literature so that it can assist in writing this article.